danielballan/docs/source/components/github.rst

    git remote add <NAME> git+ssh://<BL_MACHINE_NAME>/<PATH_TO_REPO>

-which will allow you to pull from the beamline machine to your machine and then push back out to github.
+which will allow you to pull from the beamline machine to your machine and then push back out to GitHub.